cunybpl/nycet_pnp/src/content/guides/components/air-to-air-heat-exchanger.md

 ### How to Quantify

-The following calculation methodology <strong>only applies to systems with rotary wheel heat exchangers.</strong>

-{{< calculation_methodology calculation_methodology_id=8 >}}

-### Calculate Energy Consumption

-The following downloadable files can be used to calculate energy consumption based on the measurements taken for this component:
+The following downloadable file(s) can be used to calculate energy consumption based on the measurements taken for this component:

 {{< downloadable_file url="https://www.dropbox.com/scl/fi/kyy1x5bkp1yeobfj8af9n/air_to_air_heat_transfer_calculator_2023_0706.xlsx?rlkey=q0gqlcskk7aa3ffclirfx2el5&st=m32n6yzd&dl=1" title="Air to Air Heat Transfer" excerpt="Uses measured air flow rate, fan power and runtime, and temperature to calculate total annual heat transfer and energy savings for an ERV." >}}

+For more details about the methodology behind the calculator above see the [Air-to-air Heat Exchanger Heat Transfer calculation](/documents/calculation-methodology/air-to-air-heat-exchanger-heat-transfer).

 ## Further Reading